HARI-SREE-S-A/Insurance_App/README.md

 > Milestone 1: Requirements gathering and analysis
 >

-> Milestone 2: UI/UX design and development
+> Milestone 2: UI/UX design and development designed in FIGMA
 >

 > Milestone 3: Backend development and integration